Djo/mediaelement-quizzes/README.md

 * Subtitles
 * Chapters
+* Flash Fallback
 * Quizzes

-The video will be paused in 5 second to show a quiz.
-Only .m4a format is available currently.
+The video will be paused in 5 second to show a quiz.<br>
 Demo:&nbsp;[djo.github.io/mediaelement-quizzes](http://djo.github.io/mediaelement-quizzes).

 Development: